plumed/tuto-trieste-instructions/README.md

 Compile GROMACS:

     make -j 4
+    make install

+Then add `$HOME/opt/bin` to your path.
+For instance, you can add this command to your `.bashrc` file: `PATH="$HOME/opt/bin:$PATH`.
 Now you should be able to run GROMACS using the following command

     gmx_mpi mdrun